with Jeremy Westcott

 He wants our attention.
 Yes, we can relate to God in the busyness of life, but it is important for us to give Him quality time too.
 When we meditate, we repeatedly bring the things God has said into the forefront of our thinking.
 What we repeat gets stored in our heart, in our subconscious mind; and what is in our subconscious triggers our conscious mind: Out of the abundance of his heart, his mouth speaks (Luke 6:45).

-Meditating on God’s word also ministers life and health to us.
+Meditating on what God has said also ministers life and health to us.
 Certainly healing can come through the anointing and laying on of hands, but if we get the truth of health and healing in our hearts, we will not normally need anyone else to pray for us.

 God’s life in us comes from our spirit, out through our heart and through our body to impact the world around us.
 So let’s keep watch over and guard our hearts.
 Worry and anxiety come from focusing on the wrong things, driven by fear.
 The word He has spoken to us and over us can protect us by guiding and directing us, but only if it becomes part of us, through meditation.